fdamken/decoding_multilingual_moral_preferences/data/README.md

 Subdirectory `raw` contains the raw data (generated using the process described below).
 Subdirectory `preprocessed` contains the preprocessed data that is actually used for querying.

-**Note that the exact data used in the experiments is not included in this repository, and it is not necessary to perform these steps.**
+**Note that the exact data used in the experiments is included in this repository, and it is not necessary to perform these steps.**

+**Also note that the order of the scenarios is _extremely_ important and the dataset shall not be randomized!
+Each consecutive 13 scenarios have to be faced in one game.**

 ## Raw Data